 Carolyn’s awesome trademark is, ‘Know It, Grow It’.
 As a Talent Development and Organisational Change Leader, she works with multi-nationals, not-for-profits, private colleges and individuals to design and deliver programs that build capability, improve performance and strengthen engagement.
-In March 2017, Carolyn was an honoured recipient of an International Women’s Day Award for Leadership in Education and Training.
+In March 2017, Carolyn was an honoured recipient of an International Women’s Day Award for Leadership in Education and Training and in 2018 she was awarded QLD Toastmaster of the Year!

 What kind of presenting do you do at work?